Minhen96/Meeple/README.md

 - Watch logs: `Queued ingestion for '...' via rule_book_org`
 - Verify completion: `SELECT status, COUNT(*) FROM game_rulebooks GROUP BY status`

-For games not covered, users can click **"Generate Rules"** in the How to Play tab, or upload a PDF themselves (goes to admin review queue).
+For games not covered, users can click **"Generate Rules"** in the How to Play tab (falls back to AI general knowledge), or upload a PDF themselves (goes to admin review queue).
+Users can also submit **community rule notes** to supplement or clarify the AI-generated content — notes are shown after admin approval under **Admin → Review Queue → Rule Notes**.

 #### System Setup panel controls